Higher efficiency, lower emissions

 Our “Greening of IT” whitepaper highlights digital technologies’ potential to promote sustainability

 In the face of climate change and legislative changes, companies are increasingly required to act sustainably.
 This means cutting CO2 emissions and using resources more efficiently.
-IT represents a key lever for companies to pull.
-In this whitepaper, we set out where the highest CO2 emissions occur, the commercial benefits of greater sustainability and the first steps towards greener IT.
+A significant but often undervalued lever to help achieve this lies in the field of IT: an approach known as “green IT”.
+In this whitepaper, we set out how you can take your first steps towards greener IT, where CO2 emissions occur in digital processes – and the commercial benefits you can enjoy by embracing greater sustainability.

 According to a range of studies, IT is responsible for 2.3% to 3.7% of global CO2 emissions.
 This figure is roughly equivalent to the emissions produced by the shipping industry – and is on the rise.
 With this in mind, we should not merely see IT as a tool with which to promote sustainability in other areas of business activities (known as “greening by IT”).
 Instead, there is considerable potential to make improvements in relation to IT hardware, software and infrastructure (known as “greening of IT”).

-This whitepaper examines the greening of IT from all perspectives.
+This whitepaper examines the greening of IT from a number of different perspectives.
 While it considers how companies use IT, its scope also covers the entire IT value chain and the whole hardware life cycle, from manufacturing through to recycling.
 This is because Scope 3 emissions – from the broader supply chain – are an important factor when calculating the carbon footprint of a company’s IT activities.

 Discover how hardware, software and IT infrastructure affect sustainability and how you could benefit commercially from the greening of IT.
 Our experts provide tips on first steps and how to implement a sustainable IT strategy.